University of Maryland, College Park

 Registration | Travel | Accommodations | Schedule | Keynotes and Artists | Tours and Activities

-Registration is currently open and limited to 130 participants.
+Registration is currently open to everyone but is limited to 130 participants.
 We strongly encourage early registration, as previous conferences have sold out quickly.
 Tours and workshops have limited capacity and tend to fill up fast.
 The fee includes admission to keynote and panel sessions, Saturday lunch, evening receptions, and eligibility to sign up for local tours and both workshops.
-The early registration fee is $150 until September 13, when it increases to $190.
-Student member registration is $100.
-Registrants must be current members of APHA.
-(APHA membership information)

 Secure pay registration can be found here.
 Registration fees cannot be refunded for cancellations made within the 30 days prior to the conference.